header

 dreamhouse

 stellerjayThis is a two-story structure with a workshop on the ground floor and a spacious two-room apartment above.
-One half is a kitchen/dining room, the other sleeping quarters/living room.
+One half is a kitchen/dining room with a twin bed, the other is a living room with a double, a twin, and a sleeping loft.
 Large windows overlook the beach, bay vistas.
-Sleeping arrangements include two twins, a fold out queen, and a sleeping loft with a double.

 Sea Otter Cabin: